- Warning: Late repayments can cause you serious money problems. For help, contact the government’s free money advice website, MoneyHelper.

 What other features does Klarna offer?

-Klarna unveiled Vibe in the US in June 2020, a customer loyalty scheme and the first of its kind in the BNPL space.
-There are also plans for this feature to launch in the UK in 2021.
+Klarna unveiled Vibe in the US in June 2020, a customer loyalty scheme and the first of its kind in the BNPL sector.
+It may come to the UK eventually, but there’s been no announcement on the timing of this.

-Vibe is a no-fee scheme that applies to all purchases made through the Klarna app, or when using the service through a retail partner.
-In the US, members earn one Vibe point per dollar spent, which translates into redeemable gift cards for great brands including Starbucks and Uber.
+Vibe is a no-fee scheme that applies to all purchases made through the Klarna app or when using the service through a retail partner.
+In the US, members earn 1 Vibe point per dollar spent, which translates into redeemable gift cards for brands such as Starbucks and Uber.

 “The program is designed to reward customers who spend responsibly.
 Members will only earn ‘Vibes’ once their payments are complete and paid on time, without the penalty of fees or interest often associated with credit card loyalty programs,” says Luke Griffiths, UK general manager at Klarna.